Open-Encrypt/open-encrypt-ios/README.md

 # open-encrypt-ios
-iOS app for encrypted messaging
+iOS interface for encrypted messaging using open-encrypt API

+**NOTE**: This app is for demo/educational purposes only.
+It is not intended for real-world use.